 The University of Rhode Island (URI) and the University of Tokyo (Todai) jointly offer a summer seminar on issues in coastal management.
-This year the seminar will be held on the URI - Kingston campus with site visits and fieldwork throughout southeastern New England.
-The course will focus on the likely impacts of climate change on fisheries, aquaculture, and coastal development in southern New England and on potential adaptation strategies.
+This year the seminar will be held in Kingston, RI.
+The course will focus on the likely impacts of climate change on fisheries, aquaculture, and coastal development and potential adaptation strategies.
 The course will be co-taught by professors from Todai and URI.
 Seven students from Japan and seven students from the United States will participate in the program.
 Teams comprised of both American and Japanese students will jointly work on adaptation proposals as their final projects.
 The URI professors come from a variety of disciplines including Marine Affairs, History, and Environmental and Natural Resource Economics.
 The Todai professors are from Marine Science, Economics, and Public Policy.
-The headquarters for the ten-day joint session will be at the URI Kingston campus.
-Lectures will be held at the URI Kingston and Bay campuses.
-Site visits and team-building activities will be held throughout Rhode Island and southeastern Massachusetts.
 Students will meet with stakeholders in aquaculture, wild fisheries, and coastal development and also with government officials who are involved in regulating these sectors.
 Students will visit aquaculture operations, fishing ports, coastal hazard areas, and adaptation projects.

 The course will initially take place online as students and faculty discuss readings and issues.
 The online introduction also enables the American and Japanese students to start building relationships before the start of the ten-day joint session.

-Graduate students can earn three credits in the following courses:
+Graduate students will earn 3-6 credits in the following courses:

 Admitted undergradaute students should discuss credit options with the Program Director.